wellsjo/SoundSort/README.md

+A web music player that utilizes SoundCloud's api to sort the latest hot (and free/downloadable) tracks.
+Users can connect through Facebook, then vote, comment, or "favorite" songs.
+All songs are downloadable for free.
 # SoundSort
-A web music player that utilizes SoundCloud's api to sort the latest hot (and free/downloadable) tracks.
-Users can vote and comment on songs, as well as download or save them for later.

 ![screenshot](http://i.imgur.com/mVOyrpO.png)